mainej/schema-voyager/doc/datomic-inference.md

     :datomic/infer #{:all}}'
 ```

-The argument is a Datomic source as defined in the [docs about sources](/doc/sources.md#Datomic-source).
+The argument is a [Datomic source](/doc/sources.md#Datomic-source), with an additional key `:datomic/infer`.

-Below are valid values for :datomic/infer.
+Below are valid values for `:datomic/infer`.
 You can include more than one:

 * **`:all`** - make all inferences